 Headbangers are off-road, fell, track or trail races, and can be either club organised or open events.
 They range from 2 miles up to marathon distance.

-- To receive points, Striders must be fully paid up as competitive members at the time of the event.
+- To receive points, Striders must be club members with either UKA or FRA membership at the time of the event

-- The total score will be the sum of your six best scores, with a maximum of 3 long events for the Long Championship.
+- The total score will be the sum of your six best scores.
 But competitors must complete a minimum of 3 events to get a final league place.

 - The competitor(s) completing the most events will receive an additional point.

 - The FRA have clarified certain rules regarding essential equipment to be carried.
 For AL, AM and BL events, you MUST have Waterproof body cover, hat, gloves, compass, whistle, emergency food.
 For all other events this is recommended, but it is at the discretion of the organiser if these are either not required or additional items required.
+There are also from this 2019 requirements regarding GPS at event.
 See the race organiser’s website for requirements.
 This is for your safety!

 - The rules and a useful leaflet on Hypothermia are here and copies will be available on the Strider website.

 Next Headbanger Events